 Time, in seconds, to delay notification after event trigger.
 Depending on the event, the delay may or may not be adjusted.
-Table 5.2 on page 40, lists the delays and their default settings.
+Table 5.2 below, lists the delays and their default settings.

-If the notification delay for the event is greater than the delay set for the event group, the group's delay includes the event's delay.
+• If the notification delay for the event is greater than the delay set for the event group, the group's delay includes the event's delay.

 Logging and notification level of the event.
-Table 5.1 on the next page , describes the event type and notification it generates.
-Table 5.2 on page 40 , lists the default types for events.
+Table 5.1 below, describes the event type and notification it generates.
+Table 5.2 below, lists the default types for events.